Barcelona Sagrada Familia towers guide

 Can you visit the towers with a guided tour?

 Yes, and that is often the easiest way to book them.
-Guided products usually combine timed entry, interpretation inside the basilica, and the tower-access component in one reservation.
+Guided products combine timed basilica entry, interpretation inside, and the tower-access component in one reservation.
+Note: the tower portion itself is always self-guided — no guide accompanies you up the elevator or down the staircase, regardless of ticket type.

 Do guided tours guarantee tower entry?